xencura/kagera/README.md

-# Kagera.
-A Discrete, colored Petri Net DSL & Executor.
+# Kagera: A discrete, colored Petri Net DSL and executor.

-Example of a simple colored petrinet with functions acting on the data in the tokens.
+Example of a simple colored Petri net with functions acting on the data in the tokens.

 ```
 val sum = {